Rob Conley. NCS Senior Accredited. Adv. Dip. TA Studies.

 Hello, my name is Rob Conley.
-I am a psychotherapist, practicing from my home which is located on the border of Bournemouth and Poole.
-I offer both short-term solution-focussed counselling, as well as longer-term more exploratory psychotherapy, to individuals, groups, and couples, and I have been practicing in the area for the past 4 years.
+I am a psychotherapist, practising from my home which is located on the border of Bournemouth and Poole.
+I offer both short-term solution-focussed counselling, as well as longer-term more exploratory psychotherapy, to individuals, groups, and couples.

 My approach is based upon Transactional Analysis (TA).
 TA is a theory of personality and social psychology that incorporates a model for therapeutic benefit.
 It is ideally suited to both short-term solution-focussed counselling, as well as longer-term more exploratory psychotherapy.
 You can find out more about TA here: (http://www.uktransactionalanalysis.co.uk/).